Topic: Employee Recognition

 • Reward healthy habits using wellbeing incentives

-• Foster face-to-face connections and co-creations that encourage ongoing progress
+• Foster connections that encourage ongoing progress

 • Empower employees to give with a self-service budget tool